ALX-SwEng/alx-higher_level_programming/0x03-python-data_structures/README.md

 =============================================
 -   By Chere Lemma

-In this project, I understand and practiced the list data structures in python
+In this project, I understand and practiced the python data structures: List and tuples.

 Resources
 ---------